Home | About BNJARS | Activities | Calendar | Search Logs | Station Information | Status Updates

 Is there a place to eat?

-The "Gee-Dunk" on the mess deck is open during ship hours and has sandwiches, chips, soup and drinks available or you can bring your own lunch with you.
+The "Galley" on the mess deck is open during ship hours and has sandwiches, chips, soup and drinks available or you can bring your own lunch with you.
 We do have a small refrigerator in the shack that contains some cold soda (all we ask is a small donation to cover the cost of replacing the soda).

 These are the most frequent questions we have had to date.
 We will update this list as it becomes necessary.